EU aviation fuel taxation: Current status

+such agreements have been made.
+The Netherlands taxed commercial jet fuel from 2005-2011 on domestic flights only.
+The Netherlands abolished this tax on commercial domestic flights in 2012, due to complicated implementation and low revenue, but continued to tax aviation kerosene for pleasure and non-commercial business aviation.
+In all other European Union countries, commercial aviation fuel is tax-free.
+(Norway taxes kerosene however Norway is not a member of the European Union.)

-International agreements on kerosene tax exemption
+International agreements on aviation fuel tax

-In Article 24 of the Chicago Convention on International Civil Aviation of 7 December 1944, on the basis of which the UN aviation organisation ICAO was founded, it has been agreed that when flying from one contracting state to another, the kerosene that is already on board aircraft may not be taxed by the state where the aircraft lands, nor by a state through whose airspace the aircraft has flown.
-However, there is no tax regulation in the Chicago Convention to refuelling the aircraft before departure.
+In Article 24 of the Chicago Convention on International Civil Aviation of 7 December 1944, on the basis of which the UN aviation organisation ICAO was founded, it was agreed that when flying from one contracting state to another, fuel that is already on board an aircraft may not be taxed by the state where the aircraft lands, nor by a state through whose airspace the aircraft has flown.
 This was intended prevent double taxation.
-Although there are numerous bilateral agreements, so-called 'air services agreements', which make more extensive agreements, including often tax exemption when refueling an aircraft that has come from another contracting state, these are independent from the Chicago Convention; moreover, some air services agreements do allow for the taxation of fuels.
+However, there is no regulation in the Chicago Convention to prevent taxation when fuelling the aircraft before departure, for international or domestic flights.
+Although there are numerous bilateral agreements, so-called 'air services agreements', which make more extensive agreements, including often tax exemption when refuelling an aircraft that has come from another contracting state, these are independent from the Chicago Convention; moreover, some air services agreements do allow for the taxation of fuels.

-The Chicago Convention does not preclude a kerosene tax on domestic flights and on refueling before international flights.
 Although the ICAO has produced various policy documents suggesting that no taxes of any kind should be placed on aviation fuel, none of these are legally binding, and they are not found in the Chicago Convention itself.

-The EU Energy Taxation Directive also allows Member States to lift the tax exemption on domestic flights and flights between Member States who conclude a separate agreement to that effect.
+The EU Energy Taxation Directive allows Member States to lift the tax exemption on domestic flights and on flights between Member States who conclude a bilateral agreement to that effect.
 The Directive stipulates in Article 14 (b) that 'Member States shall exempt from taxation (...) energy products supplied for use as fuel for the purpose of air navigation other than in private pleasure-flying', but also that 'Member States may limit the scope of this exemption to supplies of jet fuel (CN code 2710 19 21)'.
 In paragraph §3 of the directive's preamble, it adds as commentary: 'Existing international obligations and the maintaining of the competitive position of Community companies make it advisable to continue the exemptions of energy products supplied for air navigation and sea navigation, other than for private pleasure purposes, while it should be possible for Member States to limit these exemptions.'